nuclio/nuclio/docs/k8s/gke/getting-started.md

 kubectl apply -f https://raw.githubusercontent.com/nuclio/nuclio/master/hack/k8s/resources/controller.yaml
 ```

-## Deploy a Function from Playground
+## Deploy a function from playground

 The nuclio playground builds and pushes functions to a docker registry.
 To use GCR, we'll need to set up a secret and mount it to the playground container so that it can authenticated its docker client against GCR.
 Start by getting your service ID: